 This committee considers and reports on all matters of faith and order which the General Assembly may from time-to-time refer to it and makes recommendations to the General Assembly for the furtherance of the church’s continuing ministry of determining and declaring the church’s confessional position.

 This committee works diligently to engender an interest in and awareness of our Church’s long and glorious history.
 It encourages congregations to properly care for their records and is available to assist congregations and others on anything to do with the history of our church.

 This committee facilitates national and international relationships of the denomination.
 It provides information on and coordination for ecumenical matters, maintains and strengthens relationships with ecumenical councils, committees and consultations, and articulates the church’s ecumenical vision.

 This committee discusses and reflects theologically on significant international questions with a particular focus on justice issues.
 As directed by the General Assembly, it communicates with the Canadian government on matters of international concern to The Presbyterian Church in Canada, and helps Presbyterians across Canada be informed and aware of important international matters for study, prayer and action.

-The Committee to Nominates Standing Committees presents a slate of names for membership on each General Assembly standing committee members of the church who can serve at the national level on committees and boards where their gifts and skills are most needed and can best be used.
-The committees co-ordinates the call for and reception of nominations from sessions, presbyteries, synods and other standing committees.
-It also seeks to find people who are willing to serve the church on the various committees.
+The Committee to Nominates Standing Committees presents a slate of names for membership on each General Assembly standing committee.
+Members of the church serve at the national level on committees and boards where their gifts and skills are most needed and can best be used.
+The committee coordinates the call for and reception of nominations from sessions, presbyteries, synods and other standing committees.
+It also seeks to find people who are willing to serve these church on the various committees.